Avento-Labs/web3-research/README.md

 # Blockchain and DeFi Articles Collection

 Welcome to my collection of articles dedicated to exploring the nuances of blockchain technology, Decentralized Finance (DeFi), NFTs, and the evolving landscape of digital assets and privacy.
-This repository hosts a carefully curated selection of writings that delve into the technological advancements, challenges, and the future potential of these rapidly developing fields.
+This repository hosts a carefully curated selection of writings that delve into the technological advancements, challenges, and the future potential of Blockchain and DeFi.

 ## Table of Contents